InterACT

 Advocates for Informed Choice, dba interACT or interACT Advocates for Intersex Youth, is a 501(c)(3) nonprofit organization advocating for the legal and human rights of children with intersex traits.
 The organization was founded in 2006 and formally incorporated on April 12, 2010.

 History and structure

 interACT was founded in 2006 in Cotati, California.
 The organization is now based in Sudbury, Massachusetts.
-The board of directors includes Arlene Baratz, MD, Georgiann Davis, Emily Doskow, JD, Julie Greenberg, JD, Eric Lohman, Lynnell Stephani Long, Mani Mitchell, Karen Walsh, and Reid Williams.
-Staff members include Kimberly Zieselman, JD, Executive Director, and Anne Tamar-Mattis, JD, Legal Director.
+The board of directors includes Arlene Baratz, Georgiann Davis, Emily Doskow, Julie Greenberg, Eric Lohman, Lynnell Stephani Long, Mani Mitchell, Karen Walsh, and Reid Williams.
+Staff members include Kimberly Zieselman as Executive Director and Anne Tamar-Mattis as Legal Director.